Sunday, June 14, 2026

 – **Hormuz closed**

-The strategic Strait of Hormuz remained closed on Sunday, a day after Iran’s central military command announced a new closure in response to a U.S. blockade of Iranian ports.
-On Friday, Iran had declared the strait — where around a fifth of the world’s oil and liquefied natural gas usually transits — open after the Israel-Lebanon ceasefire announcement.
-Oil prices plunged amid elation in global markets.
-But President Donald Trump insisted the U.S. naval blockade would continue until a deal to end the wider war was concluded, leading Tehran to again close the strait — a measure Trump called “blackmail.”
+On Sunday, the strategic Strait of Hormuz remained closed, following an announcement by Iran’s central military command regarding the closure in response to a U.S. blockade of Iranian ports.
+Just a day earlier, Iran had declared the strait open after the ceasefire announcement between Israel and Lebanon, which caused oil prices to plummet amid optimism in global markets.
+However, President Donald Trump stated that the U.S. naval blockade would persist until a comprehensive agreement to end the wider war is reached, prompting Tehran to re-close the strait—an act Trump characterized as “blackmail.”

 – **Iran says negotiations far from final**